SergioSKA27/st-xatadb-connection/README.md

 ---

-The `st_xatadb_connection` package is a powerful tool that makes it easy to connect your Streamlit app to your Xata database.
+The `st_xata_connection` package is a powerful tool that makes it easy to connect your Streamlit app to your Xata database.
-In this article, we've covered the basics of using `st_xatadb_connection` to query your Xata database, insert, update, and delete data, work with files, perform transactions, and ask questions to the AI assistant.
-But there's a lot more you can do with `st_xatadb_connection`.
+In this article, we've covered the basics of using `st_xata_connection` to query your Xata database, insert, update, and delete data, work with files, perform transactions, and ask questions to the AI assistant.
+But there's a lot more you can do with `st_xata_connection`.